susanev/uw-hcde-creative-computing/lessons/week1/exercises/taijitu.md

 The Taijitu your wrote is probably static, using the robot exercise as a guide, add code that allows the taijitu to follow your mouse as you move it around the screen

 ### Reference
-This assignment is inspired by a blog post on the [Joy of Processing](http://joyofprocessing.com/) created by [Jim Bumgardner](http://krazydad.com/about.php).
+This assignment is inspired by a blog post on [Joy of Processing](http://joyofprocessing.com/) by [Jim Bumgardner](http://krazydad.com/about.php).